Event Tech Case Studies, Applications, Technologies

 The device that is used to project rays of light, especially an apparatus with a system of lenses for projecting slides or film on to a screen.
-Widely available in the market with many suppliers and systems.
+As of today, they are widely available in the market with many suppliers and systems.

 Central Control Unit / PC

-Artwork that is computer generated, in which case software controls the laser exposure of the image file, one pixel at a time.
-(Pixels are the individual dots that comprise a graphic image on a computer screen or printout.)
+Artwork that is computer generated, in which CASE software controls the laser exposure of the image file, one pixel at a time.

 CASE (COMPUTER AIDED SOFTWARE ENGINEERING)